 For luminaire types covered by ENERGY STAR, manufacturers display the ENERGY STAR label on complying models.
-Check the qualified products list maintained on the ENERGY STAR website to see if a model is ENERGY STAR–qualified.
+Visit the ENERGY STAR website for the most up-to-date commercial light fixture efficiency levels and product specification information, and a list of qualified light fixtures.
 For luminaire types covered by FEMP, product efficiency requirements are provided in the relevant product overview guidance.
 See table 2 for more information.

 Meeting Energy Efficiency Requirements for Luminaires (Light Fixtures)